Hd0702/lyra-spread-tool/README.md

 ## How to run

 I included a script file `start.sh` that will build the docker image and run the container.
-It currently runs on python 3.11 since that is the latest compatible version with our libraries.
+It currently runs on python 3.10 Since 3.11 gives some weird compatibility errors with numpy on the docker image.